rlite/rlite/README.md

 ## 8. Developer workflow
-The *rlite* project provides a few verfication tools that developers must follow after any code modification.
+The *rlite* project provides a few verification procedures that developers must follow after any code modification.
 These procedures minimize the risk of breaking functionality when implementing new features or refactoring existing code.

 The first and most important verification step consists in running the suite of unit tests and integration tests.
 There are only a few unit tests for the moment being, covering the CDAP library, the Raft consensus algorithm and the Dijkstra implementation.
-Tun run the unit tests, run the following from the root repository (assuming `./configure` has been run)
+To run the the unit tests, use the following commands from the repository root directory (assuming `./configure` has already been run)

     $ make test

 and the output will report about tests succeeding or failing, e.g.

     100% tests passed, 0 tests failed out of 3

+Integration tests are more plentiful, and cover most of the *rlite* functionalities.
+To run them all, use the following command from the repository root directory:

+    $ sudo make intest

+The execution of the whole test suite should take between 1 and 2 minutes.
+The tests are available in the `tests/integration/` directory.
+Some of the integration tests are actually multi-node (e.g. to test enrollment, LFA routing policies, centralized fault tolerant policies, ...), although they don't use virtual machines.
+Each node is implemented as a separate network namespace; this is possible because *rlite* has support for the Linux network namespaces, and will provide an independent RINA network stack for each namespace.
+Integration tests have great code coverage, but they do not test the software at scale, because each test does not setup more than 4-5 RINA nodes.
+Large scale testing is however possible with the demonstrator, as explained in Section 8.1.

 ### 8.1 Demonstrator-driven verification
 ![Development and verification workflow](https://bitbucket.org/vmaffione/rina-images/downloads/verification-workflow-rlite.png)

-The demonstrator (`demo/demo.py`) and buildroot (https://github.com/vmaffione/buildroot) are the main tools that are used to quickly verify the correctness of any software modification, as explained in the following (and illustrated in the diagram above).
+The demonstrator (`demo/demo.py`) and buildroot (https://github.com/rlite/buildroot) can also be used to quickly verify the correctness of any software modification, as explained in the following (and illustrated in the diagram above).
+The demonstrator allows functional verification at scale, up to 1000 nodes.

 To prepare your verification environment, first step is to download a clone of buildroot, modified with rlite support, changing the last